-• Opportunity: Unlocking the potential within individuals and communities to shape the future.
+Opportunity: Unlocking the potential for individuals and communities to shape the future.

-• Mobility: Creating smarter and more productive movement of people, goods and ideas.
+Mobility: Creating smarter and more productive movement of people, goods and ideas, both physically and virtually.

-• Sustainability: Respecting and living in balance with the world we inhabit to ensure a sustainable future for all.
+Sustainability: Respecting and living in balance with the world we inhabit to ensure a sustainable future for all.

 Expo Live is an innovation and partnership programme launched by Expo 2020 Dubai to fund, accelerate and promote creative solutions that improve lives while preserving the planet.

-With an allocation of USD 100 million, Expo Live will harness the convening power of a World Expo to demonstrate how innovations coming from all places and people can advance the pace of progress and inspire a more inclusive and prosperous future.
+With an allocation of USD 100 million, Expo Live harnesses the convening power of a World Expo to demonstrate how innovations coming from all places and people can advance the pace of progress and inspire a more inclusive and prosperous future.